 where h(t+1) is the probability of the hazard (teacher exit) following year t conditioned on a vector of teacher-level covariates x. $h_0(t)$ is the baseline hazard probability (i.e. x is vector of 0's).
 In our case, the basic proportional hazards model assumes the ratio between the probability of teacher exit and the vector of teacher-level covariates is constant over time employed (t).
 Such an assumption would not hold if exit probabilities are influenced by a time-varying covariate, such as a teacher's annual value-added score.
-Thus, to estimate the effects of a performance measure that can change each year, we estimate a hazard model that interacts the time-varying x's-including annual value-added-with time indicators, which has the effect of allowing the impact of the time-varying performance measure to vary over time.
-Put differently, the model allows the employment response to value-added to vary with how long teachers have been employed at the school.
+Thus, to estimate the effects of a performance measure that can change each year, we estimate a hazard model that interacts the time-varying x's-including annual value-added-with time indicators, which has the effect of allowing the impact of the time-varying performance measure to vary over time.7 Put differently, the model allows the employment response to value-added to vary with how long teachers have been employed at the school.

-$^{^6}$ Specifically, the calculation is: (0.12/0.06)-(0.08/0.04)=0.5-0.5=0.
+$^{^{6}}$ Specifically, the calculation is: (0.12/0.06)-(0.08/0.04)=0.5-0.5=0.
 This yields a substantively different conclusion than the DD model.

 The hazard analysis is added to account for the likely possibility that baseline hazards are substantively different in market and non-market settings.
 Therefore, instead of an interaction term for market and performance like that contained in eq (1), we estimate eq (2) separately for the market and non-market samples.
-In our analysis the teacher performance measure is timevarying.
+In our analysis the teacher performance measure is time-varying.
 Thus, our baseline hazard is the group-specific probability of exit for teachers with a standardized value-added score equal to zero (exactly average performance), and the model allows time employed to influence the role of teacher performance in shaping exit probabilities.
 We assume a Weibull distribution which, descriptively, is the best match for the patterns in teacher turnover in our data.8

 To parallel the results for eq (1), we estimate eq (2) with academic year fixed effects, controls for teacher experience, and full teacher and school covariates.
-In the hazard models, experience is represented by the fixed level of experience a teacher had upon entering her current employment setting.
-Thus, we set t=0 in the first year the teacher is observed as employed by
+In the hazard models, experience is represented by the fixed level of experience a teacher had upon entering her current employment setting.9 Thus, we set t=0 in the first year the teacher is observed as employed by entered a specific school prior to 2002.
+However, we do have an uncensored measure of teaching experience that is recorded in personnel data.
+So, the experience fixed effect reflects total years of teaching experience in Louisiana public schools.

 7 There are several options for the function form of the hazard estimation.
-We report results for the Weibull estimation: $h(t+1, x_i(t)) = p \cdot [h_0 \exp\{x_i(t)'\beta(t)\}] \cdot t^{p-1}$, where p is a shape parameter estimated by the data.
+We report results for the Weibull estimation: $h(t + 1, \mathbf{x}i(t)) = p \cdot [h_0 \exp{\{\mathbf{x}i(t)'\beta(t)\}}] \cdot t^{p-1}$, where p is a shape parameter estimated by the data.
 Our results are robust to alternate forms including Cox and basic exponential forms.